TcMenu/documentation/content/arduino-libraries/tc-menu/renderer-take-over-display.md

 ## 2. Object oriented approach to display management

-If we extend the class `CustomDrawing` and provide that instance to the renderer, then we can both handle taking over the display and reset events at the same time. {{< refdocs title="See custom drawing class in reference docs" src="/tcmenu/html/class_custom_drawing.html" >}}.
+If we extend the class `CustomDrawing` and provide that instance to the renderer, then we can both handle taking over the display and reset events at the same time.
+[See custom drawing class in reference docs](${refdocs("/tcmenu/html/class_custom_drawing.html")}).
 Here we present a simple way to extend it.

     class MyCustomDrawing : public CustomDrawing {
     public: